Caroline Ansell: 2nd term as MP (2019–2024)

 Ansell returned to Parliament as MP for Eastbourne at the 2019 general election with 48.9% of the vote and a majority of 4,331.

 In October 2020, Ansell voted against the government on an opposition day motion on funding free school meals over school holidays.
 She then resigned her job as a parliamentary private secretary at the Department for Environment, Food and Rural Affairs, because she had voted against the government, of which she was a member at the time.

 In January 2022, during the Covid-related staff shortages Ansell returned to her former profession as a teacher, in response to an appeal by the Education Secretary Nadhim Zahawi for ex-teachers to return to the classrooms.
 While some expressed reservations about bringing back retired teachers, Ansell promised to use her experience to help shape government policy.
 She asserted that it was "mission critical" to keep schools open.

 Ansell put forward an amendment which aimed to reduce the upper limit for abortion from 24 to 22 weeks, securing the support of 40 other MPs.

 In May 2024, Ansell was re-selected as the Conservative candidate for Eastbourne at the 2024 general election.
 In the election she was unseated by Liberal Democrat Josh Babarinde, who was once a pupil that she taught.

 Personal life

-Ansell married Nicholas Ansell, a PE teacher, in 1997.
-They have three children.
-She attends King's Church and also attends the Catholic Our Lady of Ransom Church in Eastbourne.
+Ansell married Nicholas Ansell, a PE teacher, in 1997 with whom she has three children.

-From 2015 to 2017, Ansell employed her husband as a full-time personal assistant with public funds.
-In 2016, officials at the Independent Parliamentary Standards Authority (IPSA) said that they were "taken aback" by the fact that there were still 18 MPs, including Ansell, who employed family members in their offices.
-This was in line with the rules which had been amended by IPSA following the MP expenses scandal to limit employing one family member per office.
-A review by IPSA in 2010 found that "MPs' family members can provide good value for money due to their willingness to work long and anti-social hours…evidence of only one instance of abuse under the House of Commons system".

-Ansell has given various reasons for her interest and motivation in politics; she noted in her maiden speech that:

-"I am a teacher and passionate about education, but it was my boy's shock diagnosis of a life-threatening brain tumour, then aged five, that changed the course of my life and has ultimately brought me to the House of Commons."